IMI/30% Club Scholarship 2020

 1. Check if you are suitable for the programme, before applying for the scholarship.
 Click here for information on the IMI Diploma in Leadership and here for the IMI Diploma in Strategy and Innovation.

 2. Download Application Form Here

-3. Complete application with the 500 word submission for Scholarship, outlining how the IMI Diploma in Leadership or Professional Diploma in Strategy and Innovation will help achieve both your individual career goals and success for your organisation.
+3. Complete application with the 500 word submission for Scholarship, outlining how the Professional Diploma in Leadership or Professional Diploma in Strategy and Innovation will help achieve both your individual career goals and success for your organisation.

 Terms and Conditions:

-- The scholarship is for Autumn 2017.
-The programme is worth €10,000 and is open to both non IMI members and IMI members.
+- The scholarship is for Autumn 2020.
+The programmes are worth €10,000 and the scholarship is open to both non IMI members and IMI members.

 - The successful applicant must have approval to attend the 18 day programme (6 modules of 3 days from 9am – 5pm) at the IMI in Sandyford, Dublin or Cork location for the Autumn programme.